Aircraft in fiction: Avro Vulcan

-Avro Vulcans are the central feature of the 2008 aviation novel by English author Derek Robinson, titled Hullo Russia, Goodbye England.
+Avro Vulcans are central to the 2008 aviation novel by English author Derek Robinson, titled Hullo Russia, Goodbye England.
 A British RAF pilot named Silk, a veteran of Bomber Command in the Second World War, rejoins the service at the height of the Cold War.

-The 1965 James Bond film Thunderball features the hijacking of an Avro Vulcan for its nuclear bombs.
+The 1965 James Bond film Thunderball portrays the hijacking of an Avro Vulcan for its nuclear bombs.

-B-1 Lancer

-A B-1B Lancer was portrayed as the laser weapon's test bed in the closing scenes of the 1985 film Real Genius.

-A B-1B drops bombs during the climactic battle scene in the 2009 film Transformers: Revenge of the Fallen.

-B-2 Spirit

-The Northrop Grumman B-2 Spirit is featured in the 1996 Independence Day film, where it fires a nuclear missile at an antagonist alien spaceship.
-In the movie Cloverfield, the aircraft bombs a monster that is destroying Manhattan.
-The bomber also appeared in the films Iron Man 2, Captain Marvel, and Rampage.